shireensharaf/letter-invader/README.md

 # Letter Invader
-Letter Invader is a two-dimensional game in which the letters will fall from top and the player press corresponding letter in keyboard.
-Correct letter earns point.
-As the player earns more points, letters movement speed up.
+Letter Invader is a two-dimensional game in which the letters will fall from the top and the player press corresponding letter in the keyboard.
+Correct letter earns a point.
+As the player earns more points, letters' movement speeds up.

-When the letter reaches bottom, player loss one life.
-If the player has no life remaining, game ends.
+When a letter reaches the bottom, the player loses one life.
+If the player has no life remaining, the game ends.

 ## How To Play
 If you have Python installed, you can run the program in Terminal.